jessecambon/tidygeocoder/README.md

 [Location IQ](https://locationiq.com/).

-Batch geocoding (geocoding multiple addresses per query) is used by default for the US Census and Geocodio services when given multiple addresses.
-Duplicate, missing/NA, and blank address data is handled elegantly - only unique addresses are passed to geocoder services.
+Batch geocoding (geocoding multiple addresses per query) is used by default for the US Census and Geocodio services when multiple addresses are provided.
+Duplicate, missing/NA, and blank address data is handled elegantly - only unique addresses are passed to geocoder services, but the rows in the original data are preserved.

-In addition to the brief usage example below, you can find a blog post I wrote up on geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).
+In addition to the brief usage example below, you can find a blog post on geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).

 ## Installation